jackjktam/InventoryApp/README.md

 As a user,
 - I want to be able to add a new product to the inventory management system
 - I want to be able to identify products which will need re-ordering soon
-- I want to be able to decrease the inventory count of a product
+- I want to be able to edit the inventory count of a product
 - I want to be able to retrieve the inventory count of a product
 - I want to be able to save the inventory data to a file
 - I want to be able to load the inventory data from a file